Peru is in the house... March 17 2016, 0 Comments

 When brewing coffee traditionally, with hot water, it’s best to use between 1.75-2.25 of coffee (BY WEIGHT, not volume) for every 32 oz of water.
 Adjust the amount of coffee, and the grind, for your brewing method and equipment.

-When you cold-brew your coffee, the cool water is going to get less flavor out of each particle, so you’ll want to use significantly more coffee.
-You should experiment with different coffees at different volumes, but a starting point is 3.75oz of coarsely-ground coffee at a nice Medium-Dark Roast (Full City to Full City+) for every 32oz of water.
+When you cold-brew your coffee, the cool water is going to get less flavor out of each particle, so you’ll want to use a bit more coffee.
+You should experiment with different coffees at different volumes, but a starting point is 3.50oz of coffee, ground 'medium-coarse' for every 32oz of water.

-We’ve found that the best brew comes out of a 3-steps process: Steeping, Pressing and Filtering.
-You can skip ‘Pressing’ if you don’t have a French Press-type Brewer; but when straining, be sure to pour slowly, leaving as much of the ground coffee at the bottom of your steeping glass.
+We’ve found that the best brew comes out of a 3-step process: Steeping, Pressing and Filtering.
+You can skip ‘Pressing’ if you don’t have a French Press-type Brewer; but when straining, be sure to pour slowly, leaving as much of the ground coffee at the bottom of your steeping vessel.

-1) Steep your coffee in cool Filtered Spring Water in a glass container for 18-24 hours in the refrigerator.
+1) Steep your coffee in cool Filtered Spring Water in a glass or stainless steel container for 18-24 hours in the refrigerator.
 Some recipes suggest setting the coffee on your counter over night (8-10 hours) but our recommended ‘Fridge Steeping’ will produce a more consistent, sweeter brew.

 2) Press the coarser particles out of your brew with a French Press.